formicidae-tracker/studio/README.md

 * [not available yet] `py-fort-myrmidon`: Python bindings for `libfort-myrmidon`
 * `fort-studio`: conda distibution of `fort-studio`.
 It is provided to allow pinpointing a perticular version.
 The snap distribution should be preferred in most use case.
+Please remind that care must be taken if you install this conda package, as the command line executable `fort-myrmidon` may not match anymore the application `FORT Studio` available through the `snap` package.

 ### Install `fort-studio` from snap